Facilities & services at Caulfield Hospital

 Coffeefield Café is a privately run café providing snack food, hot and cold meals and a wide variety of drinks, tea and coffee.
 It is located at the front entrance.
 A large covered courtyard is available at the rear of the café for dining.

-Vending machines are also located on the ground floor foyer near the entrance to the hospital and in the Breezeway outside the kiosk.
+A vending machine is located on the ground floor foyer near the entrance to the hospital.

 Getting cash out